purduewebdevclub/2017-WDC-Advanced-Gitbook/meeting-2/intro-ts.md

 **Note: when referring to local modules you've created, use relative paths such as `./` or `../`.
 If the modules are from `npm`, you need to use the package name.
 If there's no relative path, your module loader will assume it's from `node_modules`.

+## Module Systems
+There are different types of module loaders:
+* SystemJS
+* AMD
+* CommonJS
+* Webpack

+This part itself would be a lesson, and it's not the most important thing in web development, so we're just going to summarize:
+NPM uses CommonJS.
+WebPack supports CommonJS and AMD.
+All of the module loaders load a slightly different way and deal with module importing/exporting differently.

+When you do `import { x } from './some-file';` you're actually using a module system.
+Depending on which module loader you define, Webpack will treat that line of code differently.